 In this article, I will introduce to you the most common types of wood used for guitar making, and in each section, I also explain the exclusive qualities inherent with those particular types of wood.

 Alder is the type of wood that has a uniform, small pore structure and is commonly used for guitar body construction because of the quality of being relatively light compared to other types of wood.
-The signature light tan colour with the spiral grain wood pattern is one of the signs to help recognise Alder.
+The signature light tan color with the spiral grain wood pattern is one of the signs to help recognize Alder.
 These increasing-in-size rings don’t just make a nice-looking finish, but they indeed also contribute to strengthening and enhancing the complexity of the guitar tone.

 Compared to Basswood, Alder is known for its ability to offer a wider and more balanced tone, whilst retaining equal doses of both highs and lows, with a little less emphasis in the midrange.
 With all these fine attributes offered at a comparatively low price, it is no surprise that Alder is the most popular body wood, and the chosen wood to build the Fender guitar designs.

 Basswood may be the wood type that’s most suitable for carving work since its timber is particularly soft with very minimal grain.
 Since its wood structure is so easy to mould and requires very little effort to be cut, it has been chosen to bring into factories to make into numerous applications, including the mass production of the guitar.
 One interesting thing about this wood type is that though it’s inexpensive, it has been used to make several high-end guitars.

 Guitars with bodies built from Basswood are lightweight and particularly known for the soft nature in tonality, which results in a weaker low end.
 Many players also fancy it because it can produce a fairly even tone that is not too dark and not too bright, as well as offer a good midrange attack.
 Apart from this, it is also favored for its ability to cut through a mix well.